Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 6. Let’s take a look at our predicted position alongside our feature variables.
 Open a new scratchpad and use the following query.
 I chose to order by the prediction of who would obtain a podium position:
     ```sql
-    select * from {{ ref('predict_position') }} order by position_predicted
+    select * from {{ ref('apply_prediction_to_position') }} order by position_predicted
     ```
-7. We can see that we created predictions in our final dataset, we are ready to move on to testing!
+7. We can see that we created predictions in our final dataset, we are ready to move on to deployment!

 <!-- ------------------------ -->
 ## Metadata Configuration